 - Curtains should not be hung up as room dividers under any circumstances, whether the curtains are fire-safe or not.

 In Student Rooms: Student rooms are equipped with essential furniture.
 An inventory of this furniture and its physical condition will be made at the beginning and end of each school year.
-The college may require personal furniture and furnishings to be removed, at the student's expense from any residence where, in the judgment of the Environmental Health and Safety Manager, there is a potential fire, health or a housekeeping hazard.
+The College may require personal furniture and furnishings to be removed, at the student’s expense, from any residence where, in the judgment of the Environmental Health and Safety Manager, there is a potential fire, health or housekeeping hazard.
 Waterbeds and similar furniture are not permitted, because of the strain imposed on the building structure and the danger of water damage.
 All personally owned furniture and furnishings must be removed from student residences at the time they are vacated at the end of the school year.
-Any items remaining after that date will be disposed of by the college at the student’s expense.
+Any items remaining after that date will be disposed of by the College at the student’s expense.

 In Lounges: Lounges are a well-used and important part of Amherst residence halls.
 Unfortunately, the furnishings have all too often been “borrowed” to enhance student rooms or off-campus apartments.
 Furniture not authorized for the room in question is considered stolen property.
 Students found in possession of it will be fined.
 Room searches for stolen or missing furniture may be conducted periodically.

 Facilities is actively involved in energy conservation.
 Energy problems should be reported to the service desk at (413) 542–2254.
-Students should call (413) 542–2644 for questions pertaining to energy conservation.
+Students should call (413) 542–2644 for answers to questions pertaining to energy conservation.
 The following is a general outline of energy conservation procedures.

 - Heating: The standard room temperatures on campus are 68 degrees Fahrenheit during occupied times and 64 degrees during unoccupied times.
 Students should control the temperatures of their rooms by adjusting their thermostats, not their windows.
 If you do not know how to adjust the thermostat, please call (413) 542–2254 for assistance.
 If your room is too hot even with the thermostat turned all the way down, please call the Service Center to have the system repaired.
 Opening your window to compensate for a radiator that won’t shut off wastes a tremendous amount of energy.

-◦ When you leave for Winter Recess, please make sure your windows are shut tightly and your curtains drawn, and leave your radiator turned ON to the setting that was most comfortable for you during the year.
-Every dorm has a central thermostat that will allow the building to be set to a lower temperature, allowing the college significant energy cost savings for the few vacation weeks.
+When you leave for Winter Recess, please make sure your windows are shut tightly and your curtains drawn and leave your radiator turned ON to the setting that was most comfortable for you during the year.
+Every dorm has a central thermostat that will allow the building to be set to a lower temperature, allowing the College significant energy cost savings for the few vacation weeks.

 - Windows: Students are asked to report broken, loose or drafty windows.
 Storm windows are designed as an extra layer of insulation.
 The concept of additional insulation works only if exterior and interior windows are closed and tightly fitted.
 Locking windows helps ensure tight fitting.
 Window shades can be used as additional insulators during colder months.
 Keep shades down as much as possible during the day and at all times during the night.
 Closed shades can prevent up to 25 percent of the energy leakage.
 If windows are loose or leaking, call (413) 542–2254.

 - Electricity: Common sense applies very directly to the conservation of electricity.
 Students should use the smallest appliance that will perform the requisite function and turn off electrical appliances when they are not in use or when leaving an area for more than five minutes.
 Refrigerator doors should remain shut.
-When doing laundry, students should not to overload clothes dryers.
+When doing laundry, students should not overload dryers.

 - Water Conservation: As with electricity, the first rule of water conservation is, “If you aren’t using it, turn it off!”
 Leaving the water faucet running while you brush your teeth or shave can waste up to 10 gallons of clean water per person daily.
 Along the same line, turning showers down or off while applying soap can save many gallons of water daily.
 Dripping faucets and toilets that run continuously can waste hundreds to thousands of gallons of water per day and should be reported immediately to the Service Center at (413) 542–2254.
 Remember, even a few gallons of water saved per person per day add up to a lot of water in a town of 35,000 people—or in a country of 300 million!

-There is no laundry service provided by the college, but in residences and houses, washers and dryers are available for use by any student.
+There is no laundry service provided by the College, but in residences and houses, washers and dryers are available for use by any student.
 There are also several Laundromats and dry cleaners in town.
-The college does not provide linens; students must provide their own.
+The College does not provide linens; students must provide their own.